-- Your boat should be fastened to the trailer by a line from the bow eye to the winch line PLUS a bow tie-down to the winch stand or trailer tongue.
-The stern of your boat should be tied down to the trailer from the stern eyes. - Check to be sure the taillights and turning signals work prior to towing. - Convertible tops are not designed to stay on boats at highway speeds.
-Before towing, take down the convertible top, side curtains, and back cover. - Carry a spare tire for both your trailer and your towing vehicle along with sufficient tools to change them. - Consult the engine operator's manual for engine related trailering precautions. - On extended trips, carry spare wheel bearings, seals, and races. - While traveling, check the wheel hubs every time you stop for gas or refreshments.
-If the hub feels abnormally hot, the bearing should be inspected before continuing your trip. - When rounding turns on highways or streets, do not cut corners.
-Also, go slow over railroad tracks. - Before backing your trailer into water, disconnect the light plug from the towing vehicle to reduce the likelihood of blowing out lights when they become submerged.
+- C-1711.2 - ✓ Your boat should be fastened to the trailer with the winch line connected to the bow eye, PLUS a bow tie-down to the winch stand or trailer tongue.
+A safety chain, strap or rope can be used as a suitable tie-down.
+The stern of your boat should be secured to the trailer from the stern eyes.
+If travel conditions require, use an additional tie-down strap across the rear of the boat from side-to-side to further secure the stern.
+Check all strapping material for wear. - ✓ Check to be sure the taillights and turning signals work prior to towing. - ✓ Too much or too little tongue weight will cause difficult steering and will make tow vehicle sway.
+A rough rule of thumb is 5% to 10% of boat and trailer weight on the tongue. - Convertible tops and detachable windshields are not designed to stay on boats at highway speeds.
+Before towing, take down the convertible top, side curtains, back cover and detachable windshield if so equipped. - Carry a spare tire for both your trailer and your towing vehicle along with sufficient tools to change them. - Consult the engine operator's manual for engine related trailering precautions. - ✓ On extended trips, carry spare wheel bearings, seals, and races. - ✓ While traveling, check the wheel hubs every time you stop for gas or refreshments.
+If the hub feels abnormally hot, the bearing should be inspected before continuing your trip.

+- When rounding turns on highways or streets, do not cut corners.
+Also, go slow over railroad tracks. - Outboard motors should be tied in place so they will not tilt or turn due to road shock.
+Continuous road shocks may fatigue the boat steering system. - Before backing your trailer into water, disconnect the light plug from the towing vehicle to reduce the likelihood of blowing out lights when they become submerged.